naghazal/ChatGPT-Prompt/README.md

 ### Examples: Creating Diagrams with ChatGPT
-ChatGPT can be a helpful tool for creating diagrams and visual representations of Azure services.
+ChatGPT can be a helpful tool for creating diagrams and visual representations.
 Here's an example of creating a diagram:

 #### Prompt :
 ![classroom](1.png)